jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - Don’t forget about ports related to common AAA services:
                 - UDP 1812 for RADIUS
                 - TCP 49 for TACACS+
+        - **Service Set Identifier (SSID)**: the name of a wireless network that is broadcast by a Wi-Fi router or access point, and used to uniquely identify a wireless network, so devices can recognize and connect to it; when you search for Wi-Fi networks on your phone or computer, the list of available networks you see consists of their SSIDs
+            - **Extended Service Set Identifier (ESSID)**: the name of a wireless network (Wi-Fi network) that users see when they search for available networks, identifying the extended service set, which is essentially a group of one or more access points (APs) that form a wireless network; multiple APs in the same network can share the same ESSID, allowing seamless roaming for users within the network coverage area
+            - **Basic Service Set Identifier (BSSID)**: a unique identifier for each AP in a Wi-Fi network; it’s the MAC address of the individual wireless access point or router within the network; while multiple APs in a network can share the same ESSID, each AP will have its own unique BSSID to distinguish it from other APs
+        - **Site survey**: a formal assessment of wireles signal strnegth, quality, and interference using an RF signal detector
+        - **Wi-Fi Protected Setup (WPS)**: intended to simplify the effort of setting up/adding new clients to a secured wireless network; operates by automatically connecting the first new wireless client to seek the network once WPS is triggered
+            - WPS allows users to easily connect devices to a Wi-Fi network by:
+                - pressing a physical WPS button on the router
+                - entering an 8-digit PIN found on the router
+                - using NFC or Push-Button Connect for quick device pairing
+                - the 8-digit PIN method is vulnerable to attacks, particularly brute-force, due to the structure of the WPS protocol, since the PIN is validated in two halves; also many routers do not implement rate limiting allowing repeated PIN attempts without lock out
+            - Best WPS protection is to turn it off
         - Lightweight Extensible Authentication Protocol (LEAP) is a Cisco proprietary alternative to TKIP for WPA
             - Avoid using LEAP, use EAP-TLS as an alternative; if LEAP must be used a complex password is recommended
         - Protected Extensible Authentication Protocol (PEAP): a security protocol used to better secure WiFi networks; PEAP is protected EAP, and it comes with enhanced security protections by providing encryption for EAP methods, and can also provide autentication; PEAP encapsulates EAP within an encrypted TLS (Transport Layer Security) tunnel, thus encrypting any EAP traffic that is being sent across a network